securityfirst/Umbrella_android/README.md

 ## Example Usage
 Umbrella is designed for everyone (people looking to increase their security, folks living in high risk areas, regular travellers, business people, techies, journalists, NGO staff, aid workers, human rights defenders, social workers, environmental activists etc).

 However, when we built Umbrella we tried to keep in mind the story of Glen Greenwald and Edward Snowden.
 Greenwald couldn't communicate with Snowden at the start because he found it cumbersome to setup encryption (he nearly missed the one of biggest storys of the decade because of this!).
 Also, when he (and Laura Poitras) travelled to Hong Kong - they didn't have much knowledge about how to meet securely with Snowden and detect surveillance.
-This is common problem for journalists and acitivists.
+This is common problem for journalists and activists.
 Umbrella is designed to solve this problem (and others) by having nearly everything they would have needed to know in the one place - in their pocket.

 ## Main Parts of Umbrella
 **Introduction:**